josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

 _Exit criteria_:

-- Your BatchScore notebook is completed with no errors.
+- Your BatchScore notebook is completed with no errors

 ### Task 3: Trigger workflow